SESA/EbbRT/README.md

 C++ standard library implementations which make it straightforward to use many third party software libraries.

+## Build

+Checkout the repository submodules to pull in the build requirements.

+`git submodule update --init`

+Set the `EBBRT_SRCDIR` environment variable to point to EbbRT source directory.
+This variable is require to build an EbbRT application.

+`export EBBRT_SRCDIR=$PWD`

+Step to the EbbRT toolchain submodule directory and run `make`.
+By default, this will download the latest toolchain binaries.
+For instructions to build the toolchain from source see the README file in the [EbbRT-toolchain](https://github.com/SESA/EbbRT-toolchain) repository.

+`make -C $EBBRT_SRCDIR/baremetal/ext/EbbRT-toolchain`

+To build an EbbRT application run `make` in the application's directory.
+Make sure the EBBRT_SCRDIR environment variable is available and points to the EbbRT source directory.

+`make -j -C $EBBRT_SRCDIR/apps/helloworld`

 ## Further Reading

 [Our latest technical report (PDF)](doc/tech-report.pdf)